Best time to visit: Shimoga (All Season), Jog (Aug – Nov)

 The fog adding extra bit of spice to the scene, the falls was visible only for few minutes, and the fog covering the falls in seconds.
 And we were waiting and praying pls fog unravel the falls we have travelled 500+ km for this beauty.
 Spent ample time taking videos photos and people moved us back from that restricted area

 Learnt that the point from where we were standing just few meters away the back side of the falls can be seen.
-And that point is called as Mungarumale (pre-monsoon rain), need to walk through rocks to reach this point, it was because of this point it has been blocked for viewers and the construction to go down from this place has been stopped since mungarumale point is highly dangerous and more than 1000 known deaths has been reported.
+And that point is called as Mungarumale (pre-monsoon rain), need to walk through rocks to reach this point, it was because of this point it has been blocked for viewers and the construction to go down from this place has been stopped since mungarumale point is highly dangerous and deaths has been reported.
 And it was then we both looked at each other’s and said shall we go ahead?
 Again the localite stopped, saying no guys, this is the specialty of this falls, it will be attracting and forcing one to come and due to exaggeration people have lost their lives.
 The rocks are very slippery and fully covered by fog, can’t see your feet itself, this is the reason for blocking and mentioning trespassers will be prosecuted.

 He redirected to the main view point from where we need to trek down 1500 steps and that will open after 9:00.
 We still had 30 minutes, so we moved to that location and by the time the gate was also opened.
 And the walk started, each and every moment during the walk was a mesmerising one.
 We were hypnotized by the beauty, we are short of words to express our feelings, just, just, just look at the photos